I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgettransactioncontext.md

 );
 ````

-## -parameters
+## Parameters

-### -param Instance [in]
+`Instance`

 Opaque instance pointer for the caller.

-### -param Transaction [in]
+`Transaction`

 Opaque transaction pointer for the transaction whose context is being retrieved.

-### -param Context [out]
+`Context`

 Pointer to a caller-allocated variable that receives the address of the transaction context.

-## -returns
+## Return Value

 <b>FltGetTransactionContext</b> returns STATUS_SUCCESS or an appropriate NTSTATUS value, such as the following:
 <dl>
 <dt><b>STATUS_NOT_FOUND</b></dt>
 </dl>No matching context was found.
 This is an error code.

-## -remarks
+## Remarks

 <b>FltGetTransactionContext</b> is available on Windows Vista and later.

 <b>FltGetTransactionContext</b> increments the reference count on the context that the <i>Context </i>parameter points to.
 When this context pointer is no longer needed, the caller must decrement its reference count by calling <a href="..\fltkernel\nf-fltkernel-fltreleasecontext.md">FltReleaseContext</a>.
 Thus every successful call to <b>FltGetTransactionContext</b> must be matched by a subsequent call to <b>FltReleaseContext</b>.